swebbs/MoCapRunFatigue/README.md

 The MoCapRunFatigue project is structured around the following key objectives:

-1. **Replication of Original Study Results**: Initially, we focused on accurately replicating the results presented in the original paper to establish a baseline for our improvements.

-2. **Performance Enhancement through Parallel Processing**: We significantly improved the model's execution speed by approximately 18 times by leveraging parallel processing techniques, utilizing a high-performance computing environment with 96 vCPUs and 192 GiB of memory.

-3. **Stabilization with Blocked Cross Validation**: To ensure the results are more stable and reflective of real-world conditions, we introduced blocked cross validation into our analysis process.

-4. **Exploration of Multivariate Models**: Our investigation into multivariate models demonstrated noticeable improvements in mean accuracy, standard deviation, and minimum accuracy, indicating a substantial enhancement over the original model.

-5. **Experimentation with Rolling Barycenter Smoothing**: Although we experimented with rolling barycenter smoothing to reduce noise in the input data, this approach did not yield the expected improvements.
+- **Replication of Original Study Results**
+- **Performance Enhancement through Parallel Processing**
+- **Stabilization with Blocked Cross Validation**
+- **Exploration of Multivariate Models**
+- **Experimentation with Rolling Barycenter Smoothing**

+## Key Results and Improvements

+Through our enhancements, we achieved significant improvements in the model's performance:

+- **Mean Accuracy**: Improved from 95% to 98.5%.
+- **Standard Deviation**: Reduced from 0.077 to 0.035, indicating more consistent performance across runners.
+- **Minimum Accuracy**: Improved from 70% to 86%, showcasing the model's ability to extrapolate to all different types of runners.
+- **Speed**: The model now runs upwards of 18x faster.

+Additionally, the introduction of blocked cross validation has resulted in less variation in results between train/test splits, further stabilizing the model's performance and making it more representative of real-world conditions.

 ## Enhancements Detail

+### Replication of Original Study Results
+Initially, we focused on accurately replicating the results presented in the original paper to establish a baseline for our improvements.

 ### Parallel Processing
 By implementing parallel processing, we were able to reduce the model's execution time significantly, making it more feasible for real-time analysis and larger datasets.
 This optimization was achieved in a high-performance computing environment, showcasing the scalability of our approach.